paveloom/paveloom.dev/content/pensieve/README.md

     * ++arrow-down++ , ++arrow-up++ : select next / previous result
     * ++esc++ , ++tab++ : close search dialog
     * ++enter++ : follow selected result

+You might also want to take a look on [how to use the search](https://lunrjs.com/guides/searching.html).